EVENT INNOVATIONS - 2023/4

 Students will receive feedback via Surrey Learn this may be in written and/or audio format.

-- Expose students to cutting edge practices and advanced technological solutions adopted across the global events industry.
+- Expose students to cutting edge practices and advanced technological solutions adopted across the global events industry to develop students' digital capabilities and understanding.

-- Illustrate how these new practices technologies are increasingly essential to operational and service delivery and the success of events in the years following the global COVID-19 pandemic.
+- Illustrate how these new practices technologies are increasingly essential to operational and service delivery and the success, sustainability and resilience of events in the years following the global COVID-19 pandemic.

 - Provide a series of in-depth case study insights by bringing industry leaders to talk about the technologies they have developed and/or adopted across their events contexts.